holaphil/garbarnation-aab73/content/pages/episodes/episode-3.md

 seo:
   title: 'GarBar Le Bar in Maplewood, NJ'
   description: >-
-    Great memorabilia with a sports bar vibe, Mike Hastings Le Bar in Maplewood New Jersey is a great example of a GarBar in progress.
+    Adorned with memorabilia evoking a sports bar vibe, Mike Hastings "Le Bar" in Maplewood New Jersey is a great example of a GarBar in progress.
   extra:
     - name: 'og:type'
       value: article